newaetech/cw310-bergen-board/docs/README.md

 * Turn on the 200 MHz oscillator using signal `LVDS_XO_200M_ENA` (this is required to be a reference clock for the MIG).
 * Turn on the 1.35V DDR3L power supply with `VDDR_ENABLE` (you should check the signal `VDDR_PGOOD` to confirm).

+An example XDC file is provided that can be loaded during the MIG tool to assign pins correctly for the DDR3 on-board.
+Note the MIG tool needs both a 200 MHz reference clock and a system clock - but the system clock can only be certain multiples of the DDR3 frequency.
+If you want to run a simple setup, the suggested timing is as follows:

+* Set DDR3 period to XXXX on page X of MIG wizard.
+* Set system clock frequency to 200.08 MHz on page X of MIG wizard.
+* Specify the system clock as using the reference.
+* Specify the reference clock as differential input, and later assign it to pins XXX.

+**NB: Be sure if using the example design to add pins to turn on the clock+DDR3 power**

+See the DDR3 setup details for more information.

 ## User Expansion Headers A / B